boturnbow/squashtown/README.md

 ## How to Squarsh Your Thirst

-Were you blessed with a jug of Mucker's Milk? **Why you lucky mucker!**

-You been in the bottom of the hole mucking all day?
-Well, it's time to get your **squarsh** on like it's 1864:
+Were you blessed with a jug of Mucker's Milk? **Why you lucky mucker!** It's time to get out of that mucking hole and get your **squarsh** on like it's 1864:

 1. Put down that shovel.
 1. Crawl towards the light!